jeremygustine/logging-demos/README.md

 ## <a name="library-authors"></a> Tips for library authors
 Libraries should depend on slf4j so that the final application consuming those libraries can choose the implementation.
-The author of Log4j, SLF4j, and Logback makes a compelling case on StackOverflow (https://stackoverflow.com/questions/11359187/why-not-use-java-util-logging)
+The author of Log4j, SLF4j, and Logback makes a compelling case on StackOverflow (https://stackoverflow.com/questions/11359187/why-not-use-java-util-logging).
 Even that, though, is not always 100% effective (See "Are SLF4J versions backward compatible?" https://www.slf4j.org/faq.html#compatibility).
 Library authors may want to include an slf4j binding so that they can test with a logging implementation.
-Remove the burden of exluding the implementation dependency by your consumer by declaring the dependency in such a way that it is not transitively included.
+Remove the consumer's burden of excluding the implementation dependency by declaring the dependency in such a way that it is not transitively included.

-With gradle, use `compileOnly`: https://blog.gradle.org/introducing-compile-only-dependencies With maven, use `provided` or `optional`: https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html
+With gradle, use `compileOnly`: https://blog.gradle.org/introducing-compile-only-dependencies

+With maven, use `provided` or `optional`: https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html

 ## <a name="useful-resources"></a> Useful Resources